lpmayos/dynet_demo/README.md

     - Test accuracy: 0.9109455313384069
     - Elapsed time: 2598.515521656

+# Observations:

+- a we lookup table is faster and more accurate than char biLSTM, but
+    - a combination of both is better
+- autobatching effectively reduces training time without reducing accuracy
+- minibatching:
+    - does not help much in comparison with just using autobatching
+    - batches of 64 are faster than 32, but
+        - batches of 128 are slower than 64
+- K&G mini_test is too small (small vocabulary) to produce high accuracy

 # TODO:

 - improve model saving with best three model saving.
 Is there something automatic?